9. Inputs¶

 This week me and my partner Tyler tested the digital and analog signals of a board with step responce using an oscilloscope.
 It was slightly difficult when it came to making the board but afterwards it was just understanding which was digtial and which was analog.

-With this sad relization, I decided to switch up my approach to the week and use an ESP32S3 and its touch sensors instead.
-To do this, I first found out what the touch sensors read at a normal rate to be able to set a thresshold.
+I initally had some difficulty finding the range of an input like touch on an esp32c6.
+To solve this, I first found out what the touch sensors read at a normal rate to be able to set a thresshold.
 I used this code to do that:

 // Touch sensor pins